profork/ROCKNIX-apps/README.md

 # 🐧 ROCKNIX third-party App and tools

 Quick-install scripts for popular desktop apps and services on Rocknix.
-Most launchers use Alpine chroot environments and are gamepad-friendly where applicable.
+Some launchers use Alpine chroot environments and are gamepad-friendly where applicable.

 ---